 Written by John Immel,

-The Healing Power of SoupsSoups are warm, soft, supportive, hydrating, and generally easy to digest.
+The Healing Power of SoupsSoups are warm, soft, and supportive.
+They boost immunity, are hydrating, and generally easy to digest.
 Their slow and careful brew fills a home with alluring fragrance.
 That's why a grandma cooks soup for her grandchildren when they are sick.
 Soups are made with love and are a symbol of grandma's nurturing touch.
 Soups are perhaps the first medicine; part of a simple, wholesome diet, enjoyed by billions of people on earth every day.

 A Convenient Lunch - Should I Choose Soup or Sandwiches?Soups and sandwiches are both convenient options for lunch, but healthwise soups are nearly opposite to sandwiches.
 Sandwiches are dry.
 They usually have bad food combinations, are served cold, and are difficult to digest.
 Soups on the other hand, have many medicinal benefits.